hermit-os/libhermit/_posts/2017-06-16-HPC-meets-Cloud-Computing.md

 $ curl http://XX.XX.XX.XX:8000/hello
 ```

-In this example, we assume that your server has the IP `XX.XX.XX.XX`.
+In this example, we assume that your server has the IP address `XX.XX.XX.XX`.

 ![HermitCore demo on Google Compute Engine](http://www.hermitcore.org/img/google_compute.jpeg)